roc-lang/roc/editor/editor-ideas.md

     * Users with large private code bases could (re)train a publicly available error recovery model to experience benefits without having to share their code.
     * It could be useful to a user who is creating a function to show them the most similar function (type signature, name, comment) in a public+their private database.
 Say I was using a web framework and I just created a function that has a multipart form as argument, it would be great to have an example instantly available.
         * A simpler start for this idea without user data gathering: how the user a code snippet that is most similar to what they are currently writing.
 Snippets can be aggregated from examples, tests, docstrings at zero cost to the package/platform authors.
+        * See [codata](https://www.codota.com/code/java/classes/okhttp3.OkHttpClient) for inspiration on a snippet/example finder.
 * Fuzzy natural language based setting adjustment in search bar or with voice input: increase font size, enable autosave, switch to light theme...
 * Voice input:
     * Good for accessibility.